Treatments and drugsBy Mayo Clinic staff

 Doctors commonly also use other Parkinson's drugs to treat restless legs syndrome, such as a combination of carbidopa and levodopa (Sinemet).
 People with RLS are at no greater risk of developing Parkinson's disease than are those without RLS.
 Short-term side effects of Parkinson's medications are usually mild and include nausea, lightheadedness and fatigue.

 - Medications for epilepsy.
-Certain epilepsy medications, such as gabapentin (Neurontin), may work for some people with RLS.
+Certain epilepsy medications, such as gabapentin (Neurontin) and gabapentin enacarbil (Horizant), may work for some people with RLS.

 - Opioids.
 Narcotic medications can relieve mild to severe symptoms, but they may be addicting if used in high doses.
 Some examples of these medications include codeine, oxycodone (Oxycontin, Roxicodone), the combination medicine oxycodone and acetaminophen (Percocet, Roxicet), and the combination medicine hydrocodone and acetaminophen (Lortab, Norco,Vicodin).